 In May 2023, the Company entered into a joint venture, CVA Holdco, LLC, with the Eastern Band of Cherokee Indians ("EBCI") and an additional minority partner, to construct, own and operate a gaming facility in Danville, Virginia ("Caesars Virginia").
+On July 31, 2024, the Company and EBCI bought out the additional minority partner.
 Caesars Virginia opened in a temporary facility on May 15, 2023 which will be replaced by a permanent facility that is currently under construction and is estimated to open in December 2024.
 As the managing member, the Company will operate the business and manage the development, construction, financing, marketing, leasing, maintenance and day-to-day operation of the various phases of the project.
-While the Company holds a 49.5% variable interest in the joint venture, it is the primary beneficiary; as such, the joint venture's operations are included in the Financial Statements, with a minority interest recorded reflecting the operations attributed to the other partners.
-The Company participates ratably, based on ownership percentage, with the partners in the profits and losses of the joint venture.
-During the three months ended June 30, 2024, the Company made distributions totaling \$14 million to EBCI and the other minority partner.
+While the Company holds a 50.0% variable interest in the joint venture, it is the primary beneficiary; as such, the joint venture's operations are included in the Financial Statements, with a minority interest recorded reflecting the operations attributed to the other partner.
+The Company participates ratably, based on ownership percentage, in the profits and losses of the joint venture.
+During the nine months ended September 30, 2024, the Company made distributions totaling \$16 million to the partners.